Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 Planck’s Principle: Science doesn’t progress because people change their views.
 Rather, each new generation of scientists has different views.
-As old generations pass away, new ideas are accepted and the scientific consensus changes. porn power -- French and Raven five bases of power = reward, coercion, legitimate, expert, referent, informational https://en.wikipedia.org/wiki/French_and_Raven%27s_bases_of_power power https://en.wikipedia.org/wiki/Power_(social_and_political) practice first what you teach praise in public (and private), criticize in private
+As old generations pass away, new ideas are accepted and the scientific consensus changes. porn power -- French and Raven five bases of power = reward, coercion, legitimate, expert, referent, informational https://en.wikipedia.org/wiki/French_and_Raven%27s_bases_of_power power -- Tony Benn's' Five Questions About Power -- 01 What power have you got? power -- Tony Benn's' Five Questions About Power -- 02 Where did you get it from? power -- Tony Benn's' Five Questions About Power -- 03 In whose interests do you use it? power -- Tony Benn's' Five Questions About Power -- 04 To whom are you accountable? power -- Tony Benn's' Five Questions About Power -- 05 How do we get rid of you? power -- Tony Benn's' Five Questions About Power https://australianpolitics.com/democracy/five-questions-about-power/ power https://en.wikipedia.org/wiki/Power_(social_and_political) practice first what you teach praise in public (and private), criticize in private